DD4WH/ESP32_LyraT_Bird_pitch_shifter/README.md

 * 2x AOM5024 low noise high SNR electret microphones
 * audio codec to amplify and digitize the incoming audio
 * ESP32 processor to do Digital Signal Processing
-* I use a pitch shifting algorithm in the time domain based on an idea by Lang Elliott & Herb Susmann for the "Hear birds again"-project
+* the processor aquires the audio in real time and implements the pitch shifting algorithm and outputs the audio to the headphones

 Thanks to Harold Mills I was able to implement **pitch shifting in the time domain** .
 The algorithm is based on an idea by Lang Elliott & Herb Susmann for the "Hear birds again"-project, specifically for the now deprecated SongFinder pitch shifter units.
 The algorithm can shift the audio down by a factor of two (one octave), three (1.5 octaves) or four (two octaves).
 Here is a graph showing the implementation for the case of downshifting by 4.
 Many thanks go to Harold Mills & Lang Elliott for explaining this algorithm to me and answering my questions ! :-)

 ![grafik](https://user-images.githubusercontent.com/14326464/194013110-f01d8397-0838-47c0-8373-3df8eebc1835.png)